mattrogan/mattrogan/README.md

 - 👋 Hi, I’m @mattrogan!
-- 🎓 I’m an engineering graduate from the University of York, having studied Computer Science.
+- 🎓 I’m a Junior Developer for <a href="https://www.cubic-interactive.com/">Cubic Interactive Ltd.</a>
-- 📗 I have experiences in languages including Python, Java, C, C# and Haskell.
-I have used web frameworks such as Flask in Python.
-I have also used other bespoke languages as part of my degree, including Essence Prime (for constraint modelling) and GP2 (graph programs).
+- 📗 I have experiences in languages including Python, Java, C, C# (.NET 3.1 Core) and Haskell.
+- 🌐 I have used web frameworks such as Flask in Python.
-- 🌱 Currently I am learning Django for Python web development.
+- 🌱 Currently I am working on using libGDX - a Java framework for building games - as a personal project.
 - 📫 You can reach me via my website: www.matt-rogan.co.uk or by my social media (in my profile)

 <!---